-The Effect of Used Motor Oil on Water Quality
+The Effect of Used Motor Oil on Water Quality Water Quality Measured in Dissolved Oxygen (ppm)

 - 22. Ask students to record their data on Student Page 19 or to create a data chart of their own.
 If students are working in groups have them also record their data on a whiteboard to share with the class. - 23.
 Display the charts or white boards and ask students to share their data.
 Compare and contrast the data collected.
-Ask students to discuss similarities and differences in the data; reasons and possible variables that might have caused differences in the data.
-PLEASE SEE Recycling Batteries portfolio page 5, and Burrowing Owl portfolio page 8.
+Ask students to discuss similarities and differences in the data;